The r

 The enterprise

-The Friends of Meelup, partnering with Nature Conservation Margaret River Region, received State NRM funding to implement the Cape Naturaliste Conservation Enterprise over 2024-2027.
+The Friends of Meelup, partnering with Nature Conservation Margaret River Region, received State NRM funding to implement the Cape Naturaliste Conservation Enterprise (CNCE) over 2024-2027.

 Priority environmental weeds